 Computer systems analysts, also referred to as system architects, analyze and optimize an organization’s computer systems and IT procedures to maximize ROI.
-This is not an entry-level position as it requires expert-level knowledge of software systems, hardware, and organizational business interests.

 Security analysts are responsible for protecting an organization’s computer networks and systems.
-Their tasks include maintaining anti-virus software and firewalls, installing encryption programs, configuring network permissions and authorization protocols, conducting risk assessments, and establishing data breach recovery procedures.
+Their tasks include maintaining antivirus software and firewalls, installing encryption programs, configuring network permissions and authorization protocols, conducting risk assessments, and establishing data breach recovery procedures.

 Database administrators design, organize, and maintain databases that send, receive, and store information.
-They use their knowledge of data science to define data so it can be queried, to establish access control protocols, to troubleshoot, and to recover compromised data.
+They use their knowledge of data science to define data so it can be queried to establish access control protocols, to troubleshoot, and to recover compromised data.

 Systems administrators are highly trained general IT support staff.
 They see to it that an organization’s internal computer systems operate effectively by maintaining the proper hardware and software, monitoring network user permissions and behavior, optimizing for security, and troubleshooting when issues arise.